 A backflow assembly is a mechanical assembly that is subject to failure.
 It is impossible to tell if it is working by appearance only.
 An operational test using a differential gauge is required to determine if the backflow is working properly.

 A failed assembly will need to be cleaned, repaired or in some cases it may need to be completely replaced.
-After cleaning, repair or replacement a successful re-test needs to be performed.
+After cleaning, repair or replacement a successful re-test needs to be performed and turned into the Cross Connection Control Program within 15 days.

 Who pays for this test?